ravindasenarath/aws-saa/README.md

   - EBS snapshot archive: 75% cheap, take 24-72h to restore
   - Recycle bin of EBS: Can recover accidental deleted EBS
   - Fast snapshot restore: Cost $$$
+  - Use Data Lifecycle Manager(DLM) to automate creation, retention and delettion of EBS

+### Volume Types
+  - General Purpose SSD ( max 16000 IOPS)
+  - Provitioned IOPS SSD ( max 64000 IOPS ) - This volume type support multi attach
+  - Cold HDD ( max 250 IOPS )
+  - Throughput Optimized HDD ( 500 IOPS )

 ### AMI ( Amazon Machine Image )

   - Customizations of an EC2 instance
     - Software, configurations, OS, monitoring
     - Faster boot time
   - Build for a specific region ( can be copied to other regions )
   - Can launch AMI from
     - Public AMI
     - Private AMI
     - Marketplace
+  - Copying AMI automatically create a snapshot

 ### EC2 Instance Store
+  - Temporary block storage
   - When need high performance hardware disk
   - If instance is stopped loose data
   - Eg buffer, cache
+  - Can attach when launching the instance
+  - Can't detach and attach to a different instance
+  - Data persists only for the life time of instance

 ### EBS Volume Types